salesforce/apollo/fireflies/README.md

 ## View Identity

-View identity in Apollo Fireflies is defined by the set of digest IDs of the total membership, in sorted order, XORd together.
+View identity in Apollo Fireflies is defined by the set of digest IDs of the total membership, in the order of ring 0 of the context, XORd together.
 This provides a _crown_ of the membership set that is unique for the membership set.

 ## Liveness, Failure Detection and Monitoring

 Unlike other popular solutions, Apollo Fireflies does not have a separate monitoring _ping_ failure detection protocol.
 For example, the Fireflies papers and Rapid both use a separate monitoring _ping_ for failure detection.
 Apollo Fireflies depends on the continual gossip with partners and thus the monitored member is also the member that is gossiped with.
 Apollo Fireflies combines these two logical operations into one.
 Therefore, a member is considered _live_ if they can complete gossip communication without failure or exception.

-Note that _failure_ and _liveness_ now include understanding the consensus membership.
+Note that  _failure_  and  _liveness_  now include understanding the state of consensus membership.
 Views that do not share a common view identity do not communicate with each other and will treat this as a failure and thus accuse appropriately.
 Likewise when a member is shunned, or the receiving member is in the process of joining a view.

 This is a crisp defintion of _liveness_ that also matches the functional operation of the protocol.
 This does mean that, unlike Rapid, Apollo Fireflies cannot (currently) monitor non Fireflies members; Apollo requires gossip with monitored members to ensure liveness.
 Apollo Fireflies view membership maintenance protocol is intimately tied to the functional use of the system, so this makes perfect sense to me.
 Also, Apollo Fireflies operates over GRPC, which itself does _liveness_ pings, etc. So Apollo Fireflies merely leverages this existing communications infrasture to elide the necessity of a seperate monitoring protocol.